yoongtr/Coursera---Natural-Language-Processing-specialization/README.md

 # Natural Language Processing specialization
-Notes, Assignments and Relevant stuff from NLP course by deeplearning.ai
+Notes, Assignments and Relevant stuff from NLP course by deeplearning.ai, hosted on Coursera.

 ## Course 1: Natural Language Processing with Classification and Vector Spaces